whatsdowndog/dotdog/content/services/_index.md

 ## What we help with

+- **CI/CD**: pipeline design, test suite speedups, build optimization, deployment automation, and getting your delivery cycle time down from "after the CAB meeting" to continuous, on demand

 - **Observability**: instrumentation, tracing, metrics, logging, and making sure you actually understand what your systems are doing before they stop doing it.
-We can also help with cost management - o11y spend can sneak up on you!
+We can also help with cost management - o11y spend can sneak up on you.

-- **CI/CD**: pipeline design, test suite speedups, build optimization, deployment automation, and getting your delivery cycle time down from "after the CAB meeting" to continuous, on demand
+- **Reliability/resilience**: load shedding, concurrency limits, resource isolation, feature flags, automatic rollbacks, circuit breakers, and much more.
+Problems happen in production - we know how to reduce the blast radius.

 - **Performance tuning**: profiling, load testing, bottleneck analysis, and the kind of deep-dive work that turns "it's slow" into "it's fixed".
-We understand the tail at scale, we love taming spike p99s
+We understand the tail at scale, we love taming spikey p99s, and we love making code predictably fast.

-- **Infrastructure migration**: moving between cloud providers, containerization, Kubernetes and all the fun that comes with it.
+- **Infrastructure migration**: moving between cloud providers, containerization, Kubernetes, databases, and all the fun that comes with it.
 We strongly believe in zero-downtime migrations, but also know when to move faster.

-- **Incident management**: on-call design, runbooks, post-incident review, and building a culture where incidents make you stronger
+- **Incident management**: on-call design, runbooks, post-incident review, and building a culture where incidents make you stronger.

 ## How we work